 What is the Gift Fund?

-Small donations from existing child sponsors are pooled together to create the Gift Fund.
-The Gift Fund is to support all the children in each of the communities around the world where we work.
+Small donations from existing child sponsors are pooled together to create the fund.

 ActionAid sources these gifts as locally and sustainably as possible and distributes the gifts to all the children in the chosen school or community.